SmolAlli/Discord-Bots/README.md

 # Discord-Bots

-I made some bots.

-They're essentially the same, just one written in Python and the other written in Javascript.

-I originally made it in Python.
+This is a bot I made using Python.
+It might work.

-They have role reactions and temporary VC capabilities

-I hope that the JS bot works.
+## Installation

+-   Clone the repo: `git clone https://github.com/SmolAlli/Discord-Bots -b python`

+-   Change directories to be in it: `cd Discord-Bots`

+-   Set up a .env file with the following options:

+    -   DISCORD_TOKEN
+    -   DISCORD_OVERRIDE_ROLE
+    -   DISCORD_VC

+-   Start the bot: `python bot.py`

+-   Run a command with your bot using the `bd!` prefix.

+*   Note: I cannot confirm nor deny that this bot will work.
+I made it a while ago and I'm just keeping it here to preserve it, I guess.